wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 group quote occurrences into fixed bins spanning $\Delta t$ days (1 day in the implementation), each one representing a unit of time evolution;
 when a quotation $q'$ appears in bin $t+1$, it is counted as a substitution if it differs from the most frequent quote of the preceding bin $t$ (or a substring thereof) by only one word;
 if not, $q'$ is not considered to be an instance of substitution.
-@fig:substitution-modelled-majority-all shows the inferences made by such a model.
+@Fig:substitution-modelled-majority-all shows the inferences made by such a model.
 The assumptions it embeds, however, are a subset of a much wider set of possibilities, each leading to alternative inferences.

 We identified four binary parameters that differentiate potential models, such that the resulting 16 combinations cover most of the reasonable answers to inference uncertainties.